jintonic/gears/INSTALL.md

+# Windows 10

+## Install pre-compiled Geant4 in Windows

+## Compile GEARS
+### Install visual studio

+Download Visual Studio Community Edition installer.
+Run it.
+Choose to install a workload called "Desktop development with C++".
+It is about 2 GB and takes a long time to download and install.

+# macOS

 ## Install pre-compiled Geant4 in MacOS

 You can download the pre-compiled Geant4 libraries for the MacOS [here](https://geant4.web.cern.ch/support/download).
 By default, it will be saved to `~/Downloads`.